 Tips to Help You Delay Retirement for a Happier and Wealthier Future

-According to the Pew Research Center, in 2016, 18.8% of Americans age 65 and older reported being employed part- or full-time.
+According to the Pew Research Center, nearly 20% of Americans age 65 and older reported being employed part- or full-time.
 By 2022, that number is expected to grow to 31.9%.
 We’re living longer and healthier, so it makes sense for us to continue working, learning, and maintaining the social connections that the working world brings well past the age of 65.

-Here are 8 tips to help you delay retirement:
+Here are eight tips to help you delay retirement.

 The study’s researchers suspect that switching to a more flexible job – work where you have ability to control your schedule and/or work outside of normal business hours or do the job from home – may help you delay retirement and stay working longer.